Nathan5424/BIO439_Exam_4/README.md

 This project analyzes a DNA sequence file by identifying all k-mers (substrings of length *k*) and recording:
 - The total frequency of each k-mer
 - The frequency of each character that appears immediately after that k-mer
+- I identified 3 letter k-mers, codons

-This information is the basis for computational genome assembly techniques.
+This information is fundamental for computational genome assembly techniques.

 The project:
 - Reads raw DNA sequence data from a `.fa` file